bingmann/dot-emacs/README.md

 </tbody>
 </table>

-# Advanced Text Editing<a id="orgheadline16"></a>
+# Advanced Text Editing<a id="org75e0349"></a>

-Undo, redo, search and replace can be constrained using the mark region.
+Undo, redo, search, and replace can be constrained using the mark region.
 Undo only within a marked region is very powerful for coding!

 Further simple commands are: